openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/readme.md

 The property that is being used to find the resource is the rt value, the rt value being used as lookup towards the oneIOTa/Core github repos where the resource will be pulled from.
 To use the properties to change the resource one needs to know what the resource implements.

-# Where to obtain which Resources and Devices are defined.
+# Where to obtain which OCF Devices and Resources are defined.

 In OCF devices are defined by a Device Type.